- We have included maps on this page that outline and highlight various aspects of sustainability. Click on each map to learn more!

 BUILDINGS & INDOOR SPACES

 LEED (Leadership in Energy & Environmental Design) is the US Green Building Council’s rating system for design, construction and maintenance of high performance, energy efficient, and green interiors, buildings, and communities.
-In 2010 Lincoln Hall became UIC’s first LEED-certified building, earning Gold certification.
+In 2010 Lincoln Hall became UIC’s first LEED-certified building, earning Gold certification, and one year later, Douglas Hall.
 Since then, UIC has pledged to follow LEED standards in small projects where possible and to pursue a minimum LEED Silver certification for all large capital projects.
-The 2011 renovation of Douglas Hall is expected to earn LEED Silver certification or better.

 LEED buildings include the full range of sustainability features found in many buildings around campus: efficient building systems that include LED or fluorescent lighting, air ventilation systems, or light/motion sensors (such as those found in the IDEA Commons within the Daley Library, EPASW or Lecture Center E); large windows to maximize natural light; energy from renewable resources (like solar panels); water-efficient systems and landscaping (outside the Student Recreation Facility, James J. Stukel Towers and the UIC Forum); use of recycled or sustainably harvested materials for flooring and workspaces; and low-VOC (volatile organic compound) paints and glues, improving indoor environmental quality.